‘Feud’ Star Catherine Zeta-Jones Shares Her Record-Breaking Oscar Cleavage

 Michael Douglas And Catherine Zeta-Jones Are Proud To Have Raised Two More Actors

-Together with Michael, Catherine has two teenaged children, Dylan Douglas, 16, and 13-year-old Carys Douglas, and, as E!
+Together with Michael, Catherine has two teenage children, Dylan Douglas, 16, and 13-year-old Carys Douglas, and, as E!
 News reports, they both have caught the acting bug from their parents.
 Much like any doting mother, the Feud star is both worried and proud that her children want to follow in the family’s tradition of acting and filmmaking.
 She says she worries for Dylan and Carys, primarily because they have some big shoes to fill, falling in line behind Kirk Douglas and Michael Douglas.

 “You know, I know it’s going to be hard for them, because they’ve got their grandfather, Kirk [Douglas], they’ve got me, they have Michael, but they so inherently love it and they’re good!”